 (e) template S.06.02.04 of Annex I, providing an item-by-item list of assets, following the instructions set out in section S.06.02 of Annex III and using the CIC code as set out in Annex V and defined in Annex VI;

-(f) where the ratio of collective investments held by the group to total investments is higher than 30 %, template S.06.03.04 of Annex I, providing information on the look-through of all collective investments held by the group, following the instructions set out in section S.06.03 of Annex III;
+(f) in second and fourth quarter of the financial year where the ratio of collective investments held by the group to total investments is higher than 30 %, template S.06.03.04 of Annex I, providing information on the look-through of all collective investments held by the group, following the instructions set out in section S.06.03 of Annex III;

 (g) template S.08.01.04 of Annex I, providing an item-by-item list of open positions of derivatives, following the instructions set out in section S.08.01 of Annex III and using the CIC code as set out in Annex V and defined in Annex VI;

 (h) template S.23.01.04 of Annex I, specifying information on own funds, following the instructions set out in section S.23.01 of Annex III.

 2. For the purposes of paragraph 1, point (f), where for the calculation of group solvency method 1 as specified in Article 230 of Directive 2009/138/EC is used exclusively, the ratio of collective investments held by the group to total investments shall be determined by the sum of items C0010/R0180, collective investment undertakings included in item C0010/R0220 and collective investment undertakings included in item C0010/R0090 of template S.02.01.02, divided by the sum of items C0010/R0070 and C0010/R0220 of template S.02.01.02.
 Where, for the calculation of group solvency, method 1 is used in combination with method 2 as specified in Article 233 of Directive 2009/138/EC, or method 2 is used exclusively, the ratio shall be calculated in accordance with the first sentence of this paragraph and adjusted in order to capture the required items of all entities included in the scope of template S.06.02.04.

+3. Groups classified as small and non-complex based on the criteria of Article 213a of Directive 2009/138/EC shall report, unless the scope or frequency of the reporting is limited in accordance with Article 254 (2) of Directive 2009/138/EC, only in the first and third quarter of the financial year the following templates complying with the following instructions:

+(a) template S.01.01.05 of Annex I, specifying the content of the submission, following the instructions set out in section S.01.01 of Annex III to this Regulation;

+(b) template S.01.02.04 of Annex I, specifying basic information on the undertaking and the content of reporting in general, following the instructions set out in section S.01.02 of Annex III;

+(c) template S.23.01.04 of Annex I, specifying information on own funds, following the instructions set out in section S.23.01 of Annex III.

-Article 28
+Article 29